 - To karyotype and bank hESC and iPSC stocks.
 For more information please visit Core Stem Cell Stock

-- To generate gene targeted hESC lines (in collaboration with the mouse gene targeting facility).
+- To generate gene targeted hESC / iPSC lines.
 For more information please visit Services

 - To assist PIs with pilot hESC / iPSC projects.
 For more information please visit Services

 Induced Pluripotent Stem Cells (iPSCs)

 Recent developments in the field have demonstrated the ability to reprogram adult human cells to an ES cell-like state using only 3 or 4 defined genes.
 This allows the derivation of patient-specific hiPSC lines without the major ethical barriers associated with transfer of adult cell nuclei into oocytes.
 Therefore, a part of the core will be dedicated to assist investigators with the development of novel iPS cell lines and their differentiation.

 PLEASE REMEMBER — For funding purposes, it is important to acknowledge the Pluripotent Stem Cell Shared Resource Facility in all publications that include data derived from the facility.